 Greek Christmas traditions – What customs does Greece have for Christmas?

 Greek Christmas (Christougena) is celebrated on the 25th of December and is the time when families come together to celebrate.
 Throughout Christmas holidays there are several Greek Christmas traditions that passed from generation to generation and are still celebrated.
 The most popular ones are the decoration of the Christmas boat, the Greek Christmas carols, the tradition of Saint Basil’s cake, the pomegranate, “kalikatzaroi”.
-And of course all the Greek Christmas treats, which are made in every household at Christmas time.
+And of course all the Greek Christmas treats, which every household prepares at Christmas time.

-Greek Christmas traditions – The decoration of the Christmas boat
+The tradition of decorating the Christmas boat

 Greece is a maritime country and traditionally the main symbol of Christmas is the Christmas boat “Karavaki”.
 This Greek Christmas tradition survives today mostly in islands and seaside regions.
 The first Christmas tree was decorated in Greece by Otto (who was of Bavarian origin) in 1833 at his palace.
 Many families also started to decorate Christmas trees, but it was after 1950 that Christmas trees started to replace the Greek Christmas tradition of decorating the Christmas boat.
 Nowadays, Christmas tree is mostly decorated to celebrate Christmas, but in many cases along with the traditional “karavaki”.

-Greek Christmas traditions – Christmas carols
+Traditional Greek Christmas carols

 Greek Christmas carols (Kalanda) are the songs that are sung the three caroling days in Greece.
 The morning of Christmas Eve (24th December), the morning of New year’s Eve (31st December) and the morning of the Eve of Epiphany (5th of January).
 The tradition is that these days children in groups go from house to house to sing the carols.
 They sing the carols accompanied by a metal triangles and sometimes drums and they are given a small amount of money by the residents of each house.
 The lyrics of Greek Christmas carols wish prosperity and luck to the family.

-Greek Christmas customs – Saint Basil’s cake (Vasilopita)
+Saint Basil’s cake (Vasilopita)

-Greek Christmas traditions – Greek Christmas Sweets
+Traditional Greek Christmas Sweets